cstate/html-embed/README.md

 This is a great option for footers and if you want to have a persistent icon showing that your services are online / there are no posted issues.

+This code is only run on page load.

 There is an example in `dot-indicator.html`.
 [View it here.](https://cstate-embed.pages.dev/dot-indicator.html)

 ## Second UI: Alert Box